Shout! Studios: 2010s

-2014–present

 In 2014, the success Shout! was having with complete-series box sets of such series as All in the Family, Route 66, and Barney Miller extended to such properties as The Bob Newhart Show, Hill Street Blues, and a Blu-Ray release of Pee-Wee's Playhouse and The Jeffersons.
-On May 8, 2014, Shout! announced their acquisition of the rights to WKRP in Cincinnati, with the intention of restoring all four seasons of the show "complete" (i.e. complete as legally possible) with their original musical scores.
-The 2014 release was a monumental event for fans of the show since the original DVD release in 2007 had been mired in squabbles regarding music rights.
+In 2014, Shout! announced their acquisition of the rights to WKRP in Cincinnati, with the intention of restoring all four seasons of the show "complete" (i.e., complete as legally possible) with their original musical scores.
+The 2014 release was a monumental event for fans of the show, since the original DVD release in 2007 had been mired in squabbles regarding music rights.
+In September 2014, Shout! acquired Westchester Films, an independent film company whose library includes the films of Alfred Hitchcock, John Ford, the Marx Brothers, and Orson Welles, as well as eight Godzilla films, among others.
 That same year, Shout! became the distributor of Super Sentai in North America.
-Beginning the following year, Shout! released Kyōryū Sentai Zyuranger under the name Super Sentai Zyuranger: The Complete Series with English subtitles..
-In October, Shout! acquired Westchester Films, an independent film company whose library includes the films of John Cassavetes, Elia Kazan, and Orson Welles, as well as some early United Artists films that were previously owned by the films' producers.
+In 2015, Shout! released Kyōryū Sentai Zyuranger under the name Super Sentai Zyuranger: The Complete Series with English subtitles.

-IFC Midnight signed with Scream Factory by February 2015 for home distribution.
+IFC Midnight partnered with Scream Factory in February 2015 for exclusive home distribution, starting with The Babadook.
 On February 5, 2015, Shout!
 Factory launched its flagship TV ad-supported streaming services online and via Roku.
-Available shows and movies included 16 Werner Herzog films, Roger Corman cult films and TV shows including Father Knows Best and It's Garry Shandling's Show.
-In June, a minority stake in the company was taken by Cinedigm, while extending their home entertainment platform distribution agreement.
-Cinedigm and Shout would then relaunch the Factory's streaming service and cross market each other streaming services.
+Available shows and movies included 16 Werner Herzog films, Roger Corman cult films, and TV shows including Father Knows Best and It's Garry Shandling's Show.
+In June, Cinedigm took a minority stake in the company, while extending their home entertainment platform distribution agreement.
+Cinedigm and Shout! would then relaunch the Factory's streaming service and cross market each others' streaming services.

-On November 10, 2015, Shout! announced that it had acquired the rights to Mystery Science Theater 3000 from Best Brains Inc. and launched a "Bring Back MST3K" Kickstarter with the goal of producing up to 12 new feature-length episodes of the series, with series creator Joel Hodgson serving as executive producer.
-In January 2016, Concord Bicycle Music bought the Hightone from the company.
+In November 2015, Shout! announced it had acquired the rights to Mystery Science Theater 3000 from Best Brains Inc. and launched a "Bring Back MST3K" Kickstarter with the goal of producing up to 12 new feature-length episodes of the series, with series creator Joel Hodgson serving as executive producer.
+In January 2016, Concord Bicycle Music bought the HighTone catalog from the company.
 The same year, Shout!
-Factory had released The Crush of 1993 under subsidiary brand Scream Factory and Long Way North.
+Factory released The Crush under subsidiary brand Scream Factory and Long Way North.